billie66/billie66.github.com/resume.md

 __2011.2~now:__ [happygrep][happygrep]

-The project wraps up the complicated grep command, combining with vim, then make search much easier.
+The project wraps up the complicated grep command, combining with vim, and it makes search much easier.

 I am a main contributor.
 View its [homepage][happygreppage].